leahneukirchen/snooze/README.md

 ## snooze: run a command at a particular time

-`snooze` is a new tool for to wait until a particular time and then run a command.
+`snooze` is a new tool for waiting until a particular time and then running a command.
 Together with a service supervision system such as runit, this can be used to replace cron(8).

 `lr` has been tested on Linux 4.2.
 It will likely work on other Unix-like systems with C99.